-As the weather is gettering warmer, consider hosting events outdoors and asking guest to test prior to arriving.
+During these summer months, consider hosting events outdoors and asking guest to test prior to arriving.
 As a community, we can do what's necessary to keep each other safe and have our community levels return to low.

 CDC's recommendations on individual, household, and community level prevention strategies: